antarctica/ansible-apache/README.md

 The following features are deprecated within this role.
 They will be removed in the next major version.

-* Support for 'allow overrides' (i.e. `.htaccess` files) this is mainly for compatibility with other web-servers which do not support this concept but also for performance reasons.
+* Support for 'allow overrides' (i.e. `.htaccess` files) will be permanently removed, currently support is only disabled.
+Set `apache_enable_feature_disable_document_root_allow_overrides` to "true" to re-enable support.
+This is mainly for compatibility with other web-servers which do not support this concept but also for performance reasons.
 * The default HTTP virtual host will be disabled by default as we move to a HTTPS by default approach.
 Redirections from HTTP to HTTPS connections will be supported in future versions of this role.

 ### Limitations